 Ending Unjust Imprisonment

 Prior to 2016, Louisiana was one of only two states that automatically prosecuted 17-year-olds as adults, regardless of the severity of the offense.
-The Raise the Age Act, which took effect in 2017, raised the age for which a child was considered an adult from 17 to 18, meaning that individuals under the age of 18 would be processed through the youth justice system rather than the adult criminal system.
+The Raise the Age Act, which took effect in 2017, raised the age for which a child was considered an adult from 17 to 18, meaning that individuals under the age of 18 would be processed through the youth legal system rather than the adult criminal system.
 Exceptions were implemented for certain serious crimes, where district attorneys had discretion on whether children could still be transferred to adult court.

 Out of the 203 17-year-olds who were arrested in Orleans, Jefferson and East Baton Rouge parishes between April and September 2024, 141, or 69%, were arrested for offenses that are not listed as violent crimes under Louisiana law.
-Just 13% of the defendants — a little over two dozen — have been accused of the type of violent crimes that lawmakers cited when arguing for the legislation (e.g., rape, armed robbery and murder); there was no need to change the law —under the Raise the Age Act, district attorneys had the authority to try these crimes in adult court.
+Just 13% of the defendants — a little over two dozen — have been accused of the type of violent crimes that lawmakers cited when arguing for the legislation (e.g., rape, armed robbery and murder); there was no need to change the law — under the Raise the Age Act, district attorneys had the authority to try these crimes in adult court.
 Furthermore, this reversal was unnecessary because the low number of violent youth crime convictions mirrors the consistent trend of decreasing youth arrest rates.
 Between 2000 and 2020, Louisiana and the U.S. have seen youth arrest rates decline by 67% and 80% respectively — suggesting that adult prisons are not as necessary to deal with youth crime as current rhetoric makes it seem.

 According to SPLC research, youth incarcerated in adult facilities are more likely to experience extensive solitary confinement, greater recidivism, and higher suicide rates — making adult prisons hardly appropriate for children that are still in the early stages of brain development.
 When youth are prosecuted as adults and pushed into the adult prison system, that conviction will forever impact them — creating lifelong obstacles to finding housing, accessing education, and employment.
 Furthermore, when they return to their communities, they are more likely to be arrested again.
 This harms our communities as well as our family structures.
 To turn the tide, Louisiana needs to meaningfully invest in programs and community-based alternatives to incarceration of children such as additional resources for counseling, tutoring and substance abuse treatment, and investing in school policies and programs which have a proven positive impact on youth.